- Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, especially in the neck and shoulders.

 - high cholesterol

-- diabetes (high levels of sugar in the blood)
+- diabetes or high levels of sugar in the blood

-- cataracts (clouding that develops in the lens of the eye)
+- cataracts, which is clouding in the lens of the eye

-Your doctor will monitor your health during treatment.
-He or she may periodically order blood tests to check your cholesterol and blood sugar levels, recommend annual eye exams, and schedule periodic bone density tests.
-This test measures bone density in different parts of your body to check for signs of osteoporosis.
+Your doctor will carefully monitor your health during treatment.
+They may periodically order blood tests to check your cholesterol and blood sugar levels, recommend annual eye exams, and schedule periodic bone density tests to check for signs of osteoporosis.
 Your doctor might also reduce your dosage after three or four weeks of treatment if your symptoms are improving.